The 3/3/3 Rule For Dogs

-I did not invent the 3/3/3 Rule aka the dog slow, controlled introductions 3/3/3 guide... but I did modify it!
+We did not invent the 3/3/3 Rule aka the dog slow, controlled introductions 3/3/3 guide... but we did make a fresh chart about it!

 Wondering how to introduce a new dog to your home?